![]() |

 I still like the metal ones for heavy filled pudding treats like Italian Pusties with a top crust.

-I find releasing a heavier filled tart these are too flimsy to handle.
 Here are some dough recipes that worked well for me and I didn't need to grease the molds.

 For easy clean up and use, refer to the package instructions.